-What new meaning and promise does this give to our life of waiting !
-It teaches us ever to keep the place where the disciples tarried at the footstool of the Throne.
-It reminds us that, as helpless as they were to meet their enemies, or to preach to Christ's enemies, till they were endued with power, we, too, can only be strong in the life of faith, or the work of love, as we are in direct communication with God and Christ. and they maintain the life of the Spirit in us.
-It assures us that the Omnipotent God will, through the glorified Christ, work in us a power that can bring to pass things unexpected, things impossible.
-Oh I what will not the Church be able to do when her individual members learn to live their lives waiting on God, and when together, with all of self and the world sacrificed in the fire of love, they unite in waiting with one accord for the promise of the Father. once so gloriously fulfilled, but still unexhausted.
+What new meaning and promise does this give to our lives of waiting!
+It teaches us to continually keep the place where the disciples tarried at the footstool of the throne.
+It reminds us that, as helpless as they were to meet their enemies, or to preach to Christ's enemies until they were endued with power, we, too, can only be strong in the life of faith, or the work of love, as we are in direct communication with God and Christ.
+They must maintain the life of the Spirit in us.
+This assures us that the omnipotent God will, through the glorified Christ, work in us a power that can bring unexpected things to pass, impossible things.
+Oh, what the church will be able to do when her individual members learn to live their lives waiting on God-when together, with all of self and the world sacrificed in the fire of love, they unite in waiting with one accord for the promise of the Father, once so gloriously fulfilled, but still unexhausted!

-Come and let each of us be still in presence of the inconceivable grandeur of this prospect: the Father waiting to fill the Church with the Holy Ghost.
+Come and let each of us be still in the presence of the inconceivable grandeur of this prospect: the Father waiting to fill the church with the Holy Spirit.
 And willing to fill me, let each one say.

-With this faith let there come over the soul a

-hush and a holy fear, as it waits in stillness to take it all in.
-And let life increasingly become a deep joy in the hope of the ever fuller fulfilment of the Father's promise.
+With this faith, let a hush and a holy fear come over the soul, as it waits in stillness to take it all in.
+And, let life increasingly become a deep joy in the hope of the ever fuller fulfillment of the Father's promise.